High-Quality Dentures in the Eagle Valley

 How do you take care of dentures?

-Dentures need to be brushed and soaked in denture solution at least once per day to keep them looking and feeling great.
-Dentures should be brushed with a soft-bristle toothbrush and denture cleaner or liquid soap, as most kinds of toothpaste are too abrasive for dentures.
-Soaking them overnight kills even more bacteria and also keeps the dentures moist, which helps them retain their custom shape.
-Taking your dentures out before going to sleep will also give your gums time to relax, which tends to make dentures more comfortable to wear.
+They need to be brushed and soaked in denture solution at least once per day to keep them looking and feeling great.
+They should be brushed with a soft-bristle toothbrush and denture cleaner or liquid soap, as most kinds of toothpaste are too abrasive.
+Soaking them overnight kills even more bacteria and also keeps them moist, which helps them retain their custom shape.
+Taking them out before going to sleep will also give your gums time to relax, which tends to make dentures more comfortable to wear.

 Are dentures the best tooth-replacement method?